d1024choi/ETRIdriving-DevKit/README.md

     (2) rate of change in speed shows an increasing or decreasing pattern in time (3) center line of the vehicle begins to deviate from the center of the lane

-Rule2) end frame index of an turn action corresponds to the frame index where the three blue guidelines are all inside the target lane (see the bottom-row of the figure)
+Rule2) end frame index of an turn action corresponds to the index where the three blue guidelines are all inside the target lane (see the bottom-row of the figure)

 ## Dataset Folder Structure